NeuroBench/neurobench/docs/custom_metrics.rst

 Workload Metrics
 ^^^^^^^^^^^^^^^^

-Workload metrics evaluate the model’s performance for a single batch of input data.
+Workload metrics (which are not Accumulated) evaluate the model’s performance for each batch of input data, and the result is averaged across batches.

 Example:
     .. code-block:: python